apostrophecms/apostrophe-documentation/tutorials/getting-started/reusable-content-with-pieces.md

 2. Give that element the `data-apos-ajax-append` attribute.
 3. Add `append=1` to the query string of your `Load More` button.

 Here's an example.
-Here we assume you followed the [cursors tutorial](../intermediate/cursors.md) to enable filtering people by tag.
+Here we assume you already set up the `piecesFilters` option as described earlier in this tutorial to enable filtering people by tag.

 ```markup
 {# index.html #}